drummer1992/sito/README.md

-You can enrich validator with custom check using `addCheck` method, please note that each check is `optional` by default, it means that the validation won't run if the value isn't defined, but you can change it by using `optional` flag as described below.
+You can enrich validator with custom check using `addCheck` method, please note that each check is `optional` by default, it means that the validation won't run if the value isn't defined.
-It has `common` flag also (`false` by default) which needed to force the validator to perform each validate call with such check, note that a generic flag can only be defined once.
-It might be useful when you need to create custom validator, for example we need to check that the provided value is Date for each DateValidator check.
+It has `common` flag also (`false` by default) which need to force the validator to perform each validate call with such check, note that the `common` flag can only be defined once, `common` flag might be useful when you need to create custom validator, for example we need to check that the provided value is a `Date` for each DateValidator check.

 ```js
 class DateValidator extends GenericValidator {